keyboardio/Kaleidoscope/README.md

 ## Extension methods

-The extension provides an `EEPROMColormapEffect` singleton object, with a single method:
+The extension provides an `ColormapEffect` singleton object, with a single method:

 ### `.configure(maxLayers)`